Skip to content

 • reintroduced elements of commercial forestry

-• begun a project to restore an area of heathland / wood pasture through conifer removal and grazing
+• developed and delivered a long-term project to restore an area of heathland / wood pasture through conifer removal and grazing

 • enhanced the visitor experience through footpath and car park improvements and an easy access sculpture trail

-• secured investments from the Forestry Commission, Natural England and SITA Trust.
+• secured investments from the Forestry Commission, Natural England and SITA Trust, including funding through the Countryside Stewardship scheme

 • enabled volunteers to contribute extensively to the management of the woodland

-• used the site as a model with far reaching benefits to other woodlands across Hertfordshire.
+• used the site as a model for woodland management with far reaching benefits to other woodlands across Hertfordshire.

 Broxbourne Woods National Nature Reserve